lawy623/LSTM_Pose_Machines/README.md

 ```
 To get the results in our paper, you need to remove unlisted joints, calculate average and reorder the accuracy.

+### Visualization
+- We provide the sample visualization code in `testing/visualization/`, run `visualization.m` to visually get our predicted result on PENN dataset.
+Make sure your have already run the testing script for PENN before visualizing the results.

 ### Citation
 Please cite our paper if you find it useful for your work:
 ```